CentroEPiaggio/softfoot-thing/softfoot_thing_visualization/README.md

 This package contains all the necessary utilities to work on ROS with a real SoftFoot.
 It provides basically two ros nodes for
 * Calibration - Reads IMU measurements from a foot in stable position and saves a `.yaml` file with the necessary details.
-* Visualization - Calibrates the foot on the fly or loads pre-existing calibration data and estimates current joint states.
+* Visualization - Calibrates the foot on the fly or loads pre-existing calibration data and estimates current joint states from IMU measurements.

 ### Prerequisites